 Formal studies of small work group functioning started to expand into universities with Lewin's work.
 His work on autocratic, democratic, and laissez-faire leadership styles have particularly influenced subsequent research direction and development in this domain.
 His work has given rise to a heap of studies that nowadays impose themselves as much in their numbers as in their diffusion.
-These studies either focused on the identification of the different impacts of these styles of leadership, or authority, on all group member participation or, the identification of the pertinence of these styles in such and such a situation.
+These studies either focused on the identification of the different impacts of these styles of leadership, or authority, on all group member participation or, the identification.
 For example, nowadays, it is generally recognized that amongst the three styles, the democrat is the one that fosters the most participation or again, the authoritarian is more efficient in a situation of emergency.